Training and Education

 Boundaries, respect and positive intervention.

-To support a respectful and inclusive university environment, we are offering a free online course to all students and staff to help you understand sexual consent and how to recognise situations when consent can and can't be given, whatever your gender or sexuality.
+To support a respectful and inclusive university environment, we are offering free online courses to all students and staff to teach the core principles of respect and respectful relationships communication within relationships.

 For staff and students